InnovateForVegas/doc-org-howtos/doc/en/naming.md

 | api-open-transit-consumer     | A language-agnostic API spec (eg OpenAPI) for Consumer features                     |
 | be-open-transit-consumer-py   | A back-end Open Transit server for consumer application interfacing                 |

-The number of component projects may change over time, and there is room for experimentation and retiring of one or more repositories in favor of one or more others, and so on.
+The number of Component Projects may change over time, and there is room for experimentation and retiring of one or more repositories in favor of one or more others, and so on.
 A search by project name will be useful, but since in this example each repository contains the project name (ie open-transit) the search results will be conclusive, if at any time a repository is added called eg bus-rider it would be effectively hidden from search results without prior knowledge.
 This naming scheme does not address that at all, other than increase the possibility of coming across this naming variation if one is looking for front-end projects and fe-bus-rider appears in the result set.

 ### Naming other things